TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### ShowStats

-Shows an overlay in the top corner of the screen for information such as frame rate and memory usage.
+Shows an overlay in the top corner of the screen with information such as frame rate and memory usage.

 Possible values are ``0`` and ``1``.
 0 is ``Off`` and 1 is ``On``.